-§ 4691P.1 Required seminar/training

-Pawnshop personnel directly involved in pawnshop operations shall attend a seminar on the requirements of the anti-money laundering law, particularly on customer identification, record keeping and reporting of covered and suspicious transactions, to be conducted by the Anti-Money Laundering Council (AMLC) or by any of its recognized accredited service providers.
-The provisions of this subsection shall also apply to officer(s) of the branch(es).
+§ 4691P.2 (2016 - Anti-Money Laundering Program; 4191P.2) Required seminar/training.
+Pawnshop personnel designated in-charge of a pawnshop office shall attend a seminar on the requirements of the AMLA, as amended, particularly on customer identification, record keeping and reporting of covered and suspicious transactions, to be conducted by the Anti-Money Laundering Council (AMLC) or by any of its recognized accredited service providers.

-The officer(s) in-charge and the personnel who have attended the required seminar may echo the said training to all employees within thirty (30) calendar days from such attendance or as new employees are hired.
+The officers and the personnel who have attended the required seminar shall echo the said training to other employees to ensure effective compliance.